本文へスキップします。

 Promotion of active participation by women

-By promoting the development of a comfortable working environment for women, including the establishment of a childcare and nursing care leave system and a shortened working hours system for childcare, the TOKYO KEIKI Group has maintained a 100% rate of eligible female employees taking childcare leave and returning to work after childcare leave in fiscal 2022.
-Other opportunities for women to play an active role are expanding, such as the first appointment of a woman to a managerial position at a plant.
+By promoting the development of a comfortable working environment for women, including the establishment of a childcare and nursing care leave system and a shortened working hours system for childcare, the TOKYO KEIKI Group has maintained a 100% rate of eligible female employees taking childcare leave and returning to work after childcare leave in fiscal 2023.
+Following the previous fiscal year, a woman was appointed to a managerial position at a plant, and other opportunities for women to play an active role are expanding.

 Promotion of men taking childcare leave